 We are a resource for patients and families touched by sarcomas, an uncommon and often misdiagnosed group of bone and soft tissue cancers that strike children and adults alike.
-We are the largest and best-known sarcoma foundation in the Midwest.
-Since 2001 we have funded over $2 million in innovative, collaborative and high-impact research and education initiatives at top medical research institutions in MN such as Mayo Clinic, the University of Minnesota and Children’s Hospitals and Clinics of Minnesota.
+We are a nationally-known sarcoma foundation and provide support to patients and loved ones all across the world.
+Founded in Minnesota in 2001, we have funded over $2 million in innovative, collaborative and high-impact research and education initiatives at top medical research institutions such as Mayo Clinic, the University of Minnesota, and Children’s Hospitals and Clinics of Minnesota.

 Our three-pronged mission: educating the public and medical community about sarcomas, supporting sarcoma patients and their loved ones, and funding research directed toward developing new treatments and finding a cure for sarcoma cancers.

 Our high-impact education programs increase awareness about sarcoma cancers among the medical community and the general public.

 We are dedicated to supporting sarcoma patients, survivors, and those who have lost a loved one to sarcoma.
 Our year-round events will give you a chance to meet and connect with other sarcoma patients and survivors.

 We have funded over 2 million dollars in sarcoma research at top universities and medical institutions in MN such as Mayo Clinic and the University of Minnesota that have propelled groundbreaking treatments.